-- Software Images - Extract and upload the software images to a local container registry.
+- SPK Software - Extract and install the SPK software images and Custom Resource Definitions (CRDs).

-- gRPC Secrets - Secure communication between the Ingress Controller and Service Proxy Pods.
+- SPK Secrets - Secure communication between the SPK Controller and Service Proxy TMM Pods.

 - Fluentd Logging - Optional: Centralize logging data sent from each of the installed SPK Pods.

 - dSSM Database - Optional: Store session-state data for the Service Proxy TMM Pod.

-- Ingress Controller - Prepare the cluster to proxy and load balance application traffic.
+- SPK Controller - Prepare the cluster to proxy and load balance application traffic.

-- Custom Resources - Configure a Custom Resource (CR) to begin processing application traffic.
+- SPK CRs - Configure a Custom Resource (CR) to begin processing application traffic.